utopia/letsfix.net/Introduction.md

 Use Letsfix to:

-(1) Demonstrate what needs fixing.
+* **Point out** what needs fixing.
 File [bug reports](http://en.wikipedia.org/wiki/Bug_tracking_system) on the real world.
 Other users can help contribute to why these issues are important, and add their support towards the fix.

-(2) Develop a community motivated to fix that cause.
+* **Develop a community** motivated to fix that cause.
+Stay in contact, without fear of spam.

-(2) Organize solutions.
+* **Organize solutions**.
+Harness the wisdom of the crowd to bring the best ideas to the forefront.